 Skip to main content

-Two-way radios – also known as walkie talkies – are common and easily bought online.
+Two-way radios – also known as walkie talkies – are common and easy to buy online.
+They are often cheap and sold with pre-programmed frequencies.

-Dodgy radios are often cheap and sold online with pre-programmed frequencies.
-The supplier may not know if you’re allowed to operate on these frequencies in Australia.
+The supplier may not know if these frequencies are safe to use in Australia.

-If the supplier is overseas, it is likely the radio does not use the right frequency for Australia.
+If the supplier is overseas, the radio may not use the right frequency for Australia.

 Is the deal too good to be true?